jgiuffrida/dnd/stranger.md

   - If what they feed on was around, we wouldn't be around
     - Mindflayers, no mindflayers for a long time
     - [BDS] Takes a vial of the energy liquid (Malkin +1)
-  - Toilyn wants to go because of the corruption of whatever
+  - Toilynn wants to go because of the corruption of whatever
   - We head towards the Frogs
   - Find a fancy muckdweller
     - on it's back, arms folded